 Matthew has been designing and evaluating technology solutions for government and private sector organizations for 12 years.
 Prior to Hadron, he was the Deputy and Acting Chief Information Officer at the Consumer Financial Protection Bureau, where he created and oversaw the Federal Government’s premier in-house digital products team, as well as the build-out of a nationwide, 1500-user IT enterprise.

 Matthew began his career as an intelligence analyst at the Defense Intelligence Agency.
-In 2005, at the age of 24, he authored a proposal for democratizing Intelink, the U.S. Intelligence Community’s intranet.
-It earned praise from the Director of Central Intelligence and helped initiate a series of technology-based efforts across the IC to improve information sharing, including a collaboration between Matthew and intelligence pioneer Richards Heuer to build a web-based version of Heuer’s ACH analytic methodology.
-He has made intellectual contributions to the Quadrennial Intelligence Review, the Intelligence Science Board, and the CIA’s Sherman Kent School for Intelligence Analysis.
+In 2005, at the age of 24, he authored a proposal for democratizing Intelink, earning praise from the Director of Central Intelligence and helping initiate a series of technology-based efforts across the IC to improve information sharing.
+Among these efforts was a collaboration between Matthew and intelligence pioneer Richards Heuer to build a web-based version of Heuer’s ACH analytic methodology.

 He has a BA in Public Policy Studies from Duke University and a Master’s degree in interactive technology from NYU.